As discussed in this recent blog post, a calorie deficit isn’t the only factor to consider when you’re goal is to lose weight.

 - Ensure you’re consuming adequate amounts of iron.
 Deficiencies cause poor nutrient absorption in the gut.
-Food that are high in iron include red meat, sea food, beans and dark leafy vegetables.
+Foods that are high in iron include red meat, seafood, beans and dark leafy vegetables.

 - Get enough sunlight.
-Vitamin D is absorbed via getting some rays, and have the benefit of assisting in immune function, decreasing the possibility of gut issues (chances are if you’re reading this, you’re living in… well, not the sunniest of climates – consider supplementing in winter time).
+Vitamin D is absorbed via getting some rays, and has the benefit of assisting in immune function and decreasing the possibility of gut issues.

 - Avoid excessive sugar and alcohol consumption.

-- Eat foods high in probiotics, such as yoghurts and kefir (if your digestion allows).
+- Eat foods high in probiotics, such as yoghurts, sauerkraut, kimchi, kombucha and kefir (if your digestion allows).
 Be especially diligent with this if you have to take antibiotics for any reason.

 A healthy gut is an often-overlooked contributing factor to optimal health and maintaining a healthier gut will make weight loss much easier.